sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

 > `IMPORTANT: Be sure to change the three values in the above Application manifest: both "namespaces" & "repoURL"`

-After a several seconds you should see the provisioned application, which looks like this:
+After several seconds you should see the provisioned application, which looks like this:

 <img src="./images/argocd-ui-with-vote-app.png" alt="Vote App in ArgoCD" width="900">

 > **Note** that after the VM status is `Running`, it will still `take up to 5 mins` for the MySQL VM to run its `cloud-init` script to install, configure, and run MySQL, after which the vote application will connect to the database and be ready to use.

 - `Bonus activity`: Staying in the Administrator View, go to the `Virtualization -> VirtualMachines` menu item, find and then log into the MySQL VM's Console and check the output of the cloud-init script.
 See the log file at /var/log/cloud-init-output.log.
-Also, verify that MySQL is running in the VM with "ps -ef | grep -i mysql".
+Also, verify that MySQL is running in the VM with "_ps -ef | grep -i mysql_".
 If you know how, connect to MySQL and view the contents of the database.

 Now, locate the vote-app Route in your project (e.g., project gitops-user1) and open the application in your browser to verify that it is working.
 You should be able to make a single vote and view the result.

-It should look like this:
+After you've made a vote, it will look like this:

 <img src="./images/vote-app-results.png" alt="Vote App Results" width="900">

-`At this point, you should have the vote application up and running`
+`At this point, you should have the vote application up and running!`

 ## View the VM in the OpenShift Console